bm4cs/bencode.io/content/posts/2022-01-22-dvdbackup.md

     - linux
 ---

-This is how I like to backup my old physical DVD collection which I own legitimately.
+This is how I like to create digital copies (i.e., backups) of my physical DVD collection, which I own legitimately.
 I don't condone piracy or theft.

 # Backup instructions